marcel-chwialkowski/functional_final_project/README.md

 * createFriendZippers, createEnemyZippers - given tree with labels, extract list of zippers representing friends/enemies' positions.
 * killZipper - given a zipper and a list of zippers, removes a zipper from the list based on equality test with the other argument.
 * moveInd, moveGroup - moves around a list of zipper on the trees, updating all other zippers at the same time.
 Used for moving friends and enemies.

+Also contains the printing routines for the tree.
+The vision and position parameters control how much of the tree is visible to the player at every turn.
+By default, the player's vision is 1, which allows them to view immediately to their left and right in the tree.
+When their vision is augmented by meditating by a friend, they can view a level deeper into the tree.
+The whole final tree is displayed at the end of the game.

 ### Parser.hs